A Helpful Guide for What it Takes to Perform Thorough Functional Testing

 There are two basic approaches to a functional testing service strategy.
 Requirements-focused software testing determines the priority and order of testing efforts based on a prioritization of the user requirements as defined in the functional specification.
 Thus, the requirements document forms the basis for the acceptance criteria.
 Business-process-focused testing is a form of role-based testing that determines the validation priority based on how the system is used in the context of use cases.
 Given that, business-process-focused testing relies on the QA team working alongside the Subject Matter Experts (SMEs) to determine the acceptance criteria.

 Each approach has pros and cons that must be weighed against the context of the nature and complexity of the system.
 Requirements-focused testing works well for complex systems where there is a well-documented and approved requirements specification.
 Due to the complexity of the system involved, having a requirements specification as the basis for testing efforts helps ensure the proper coverage to meet those requirements.
 Business-process-focused evaluation is ideal for systems heavy in process or use cases.
-Validating process-heavy systems often require a level of domain knowledge that can only be achieved by working alongside the SMEs.
+Validating process-heavy systems often requires a level of domain knowledge that can only be achieved by working alongside the SMEs.

 Types of Functional Testing